 - Once cool, store these ribbon pakoda in a clean and dry air tight container.

-- Add love to make these ribbon pakoda taste 'Yummy'.
+- Add love to make this ribbon pakoda taste 'Yummy'.

 Lubna's Serving Suggestions: